davegarrett/tls13-spec/draft-ietf-tls-tls13.md

   signature algorithms which do not require hashing before signing, such as EdDSA.

-  Previous versions of TLS
+  Previous versions of TLS supported MD5, SHA-1, and SHA-224.
-  supported MD5, SHA-1, and SHA-224.
   These algorithms are now deprecated.
-  MD5 and SHA-224 MUST NOT be offered by TLS 1.3 implementations; SHA-1 SHOULD
+  Implementations supporting TLS 1.3 MUST NOT offer or negotiate MD5 or SHA-224 for any TLS version for any reason.
-  NOT be offered.
+  Implementations MUST NOT negotiate use of SHA-1 with TLS 1.3 or later.

-  Clients MAY offer support for SHA-1 for backwards compatibility, either with TLS 1.2 servers or for servers that have certification paths with signatures based on SHA-1.
+  Implementations SHOULD NOT offer or negotiate SHA-1 with TLS 1.2, however clients MAY offer support for SHA-1 for compatibility with old TLS 1.2 servers.

 signature
 : This field indicates the signature algorithm that may be used.